 Not too bad for two young filmmakers who, while studying at film school in Brussels, were considered to be wonderful and very sympathetic, while nobody really took them too seriously.
 Now Hollywood is about to become their favorite playground.
 Dreams can still come true, and the American dream is still worth dreaming.

-Bilall Fallah, one half of this highly creative duo, was the jury’s president of the shorts section at the latest Festival International du Film Francophone de Namur in Belgium, while Adil El Arbi remained in the editing room to work on their third feature, “Patser,” to be released next January.
+Bilall Fallah, one half of this highly creative duo, was the jury’s president of the shorts section at the latest Festival International du Film Francophone de Namur in Belgium.
+At the same time, Adil El Arbi remained in the editing room to work on their third feature, “Patser,” scheduled to be released next January.

 What I like about your films “Image” and “Black,” you have the nerve to tell those stories from a woman’s point of view.

 That’s true.
 In “Black,” the story is set in a macho world, with mostly men as the central and principal characters, and we thought it would be interesting to look at it from a different point of view.
 Making a film includes pointing out something that people maybe haven’t seen too often or try to come up with an original or different approach.
 So “Black” tells the story as seen through the eyes of a black sixteen-year-old girl from Brussels—and as far as we know, it has never been told before in that particular way.
 The film was based on a book, and when Adil and I first read it, that was what we were looking for and wanted to tell this in a film.
 And that’s what we really admire about Scorsese or Tarantino: they tell stories you don’t get to see every day.
 That’s the power of cinema, they’re able to touch people on an emotional level.

 After your two highly acclaimed features and with “Beverly Hills Cop IV” coming up, everyone is watching every step the two of you make professionally.
 The expectations are tremendous now.
 How do you cope with that?